liquidinvestigations/buildbot/Readme.md

     ./factory login --vnc 5900
     ```

 * `--commit`: after the VM quits, save the changes to its disk.
+Add `-y` or
+  `--yes` to skip confirmation.

     ```
-    ./factory run --commit apt install build-essential -y
+    ./factory run --commit --yes apt install build-essential -y
     ```

 ### Windows